 Full-time Industrial engineers work for standard work hours five days a week.
 If employed in a manufacturing firm, you may do shift work that includes late nights or weekends.

 Industrial engineers generally work in teams with other engineering professionals and workers with production units.

 These professionals work in organisations that deal with motor vehicles, household appliances, agriculture, refrigerator, manufacturing industries, construction, fast-moving consumer goods, and retail and wholesale trade.

 Opportunities exist in government departments, management consultancies, research establishments, and service industries such as healthcare systems, retailing, and banking.

 Factors impacting this profession are restructuring the manufacturing industry, activity levels, sales volume, and government incentives to restructure the industry.

-After working as an Industrial Engineer for some years, you can consider specializing in a niche that interests you.
-The options for specialization include Methods Engineer, Safety Engineer, and Industrial Engineer.
+After working as an Industrial Engineer for some years, you can consider specialising in a niche that interests you.
+Specialisation options include Methods engineering, Safety engineering, and Industrial Engineer.